hphelion/documentation/index.md

 ## Available Services ## {#Services}

-HP Helion Cloud consists of many services based on the different OpenStack projects to provide the functionality you need.
+HP Helion Public Cloud consists of many services based on the different OpenStack projects to provide the functionality you need.
 Visit the [Available Services](/services/) page for a complete list of services.

 ## Starting to work with HP Helion Public Cloud ## {#Starting}